THansell/bash_config/README.md

 # bash_functions
-Place to keep trackp of useful bash functions I write
+Place to keep track of useful bash functions I write

 place these lines of code at the end of the ~/.bashrc